RyuShizen/CryptoAppIndex/README.md

 - **Notifications Commands**: You can set notification and receive daily or weekly updates on the App Store ranking of a specified crypto app, along with the current market sentiment.

-- **Chart Command**: Get an insightful graph and visualize the performance of your favorite apps alongside Bitcoin's price fluctuations with /chart command..
+- **Chart Command**: Get an insightful graph and visualize the performance of your favorite apps alongside Bitcoin's price fluctuations with /chart command.

 - **Live Status Updates**: CryptoAppIndex continuously updates its status to show the current ranks of tracked applications, providing real-time insights directly in its Discord status.